telerik/kendo-ui-core/docs/aspnet-mvc/helpers/spreadsheet/spreadsheet-processing.md

 }
 ```

+## Troubleshooting

+### Processing fails for files with small amount of data
+The conversion and processing can hang or fail even if the spreadsheet file does not contain a lot of data.

+Even cells that appear empty will be processed if they have non-default styling.

+** Solution **

+Reset all cells outside the used range to the default borders, formatting and colors.

 ## Further Reading

 The full documentation of the [RadSpreadProcessing module](http://docs.telerik.com/devtools/wpf/controls/radspreadprocessing/overview) is available as a part of the [UI for WPF](http://docs.telerik.com/devtools/wpf/introduction).